 There are a few catalogs and collections of her work; Janet Fish: Paintings by Vincent Katz is in print and readily available.

-Her website includes a gallery of oil paintings as well as a section of screenprints.
 Fish is represented by the DC Moore Gallery in NY, which also showcases a nice selection of her work online.
 I’ve listed other galleries and additional resources below.

 I’ve had the pleasure of seeing some of her works in person.
 They are often fairly large in scale and striking.